 If there is an agreement on the terms of a divorce stemming from the negotiations in a collaborative setting, a family court judge will be required to sign off on the deal.
 As soon as there is an agreement, the divorce will quickly be finalized without the arguing and costs that accompany a conventional, in-court litigated divorce proceeding.

-How Can A Collaborative Divorce Be Beneficial In New Jersey?
+How Can A Collaborative Divorce Be Beneficial?

 The collaborative process is meant to keep the sides on good terms on a post-divorce basis.
 It reduces the amount of conflict and the costs associated with a divorce.
 It will keep the spouses' situations stable rather than not knowing what's going to happen next as would be the case in a divorce litigation.
 The sides will share information on a voluntary basis rather than having to be forced to produce information through the discovery process.
 The end result will have to be agreed to by both sides, so each will be pleased with how the case is ending.
 The issues that are usually a concern after the divorce will also be taken care of beforehand.

 Speak With A Monmouth County Collaborative Divorce Lawyer today!